George Lovett Kingsland: Career

 After graduation from Columbia, Kingsland began his career with his father's firm, which became known as A. C. Kingsland and Sons, and was located at No. 55 Broadway in lower Manhattan, eventually becoming a partner.
 The firm was involved in the sale of sperm oil.
 In 1872, Kingsland became a director of the George's Creek and Cumberland Coal Company and served as the president of the George's Creek Railroad.

 After his father's death in 1878, George, along with his siblings, inherited the large estate.
 The property, which was not divided, was largely along the Hudson River in North Tarrytown, present day Sleepy Hollow, New York, and George managed the estate for the whole family.

 Personal life

 In 1875, Kingsland was married to Helen Schermerhorn Welles (1842–1911).
-Helen, a daughter of Katharine (née Schermerhorn) Welles and Benjamin Sumner Welles, was a granddaughter of Abraham Schermerhorn and niece of Caroline Schermerhorn Astor, the Mrs. Astor, who was married to William Astor.
+Helen, a daughter of Katharine (née Schermerhorn) Welles and Benjamin Sumner Welles, a granddaughter of Abraham Schermerhorn and niece of Caroline Schermerhorn Astor, the Mrs. Astor, who was married to William Astor.
 Helen's brother was philanthropist Benjamin Welles Jr. and her nephew was Sumner Welles, the Ambassador to Cuba and Under Secretary of State.
 Together, they were the parents of: